 Potable water only.
 Sanitize, flush, and drain water tank before using.

 See owner's manual for instructions, care, and maintenance information.
 Failure to maintain tank can result in death or serious injury.
 Always fill the fresh water tank at an approved potable water filling facility or a known purified drinking water source.

-The tank is filled through the Tank Fill Inlet located on the left sidewall.
+The tank is filled through the Tank Fill Inlet located behind the passenger rear door.